-There are no international standards relating to use of ferric sodium EDTA.
-The use of ferric sodium EDTA has mostly been restricted to food fortification programs.
+It was reported at Draft Assessment that there are no international standards relating to use of ferric sodium EDTA, and that ferric sodium EDTA has mostly been restricted to food fortification programs.
+Submitters to the Draft Assessment noted the absence of overseas permissions and queried why this was the case.